Clayberger, Samuel R. (Samuel Robert)

-Collection Summary: An interview of Samuel Clayberger conducted 1999 Sept.
-1, by Paul J. Karlstrom, for the Archives of American Art, in Clayberger's studio, Los Angeles, Calif.
+Collection Summary: An interview of Samuel Clayberger conducted 1999 September 1, by Paul J. Karlstrom, for the Archives of American Art, in Clayberger's studio, Los Angeles, California.
 This interview was conducted as part of a series devoted to artists and models.

 Clayberger discusses his preference for working with non-professionals because they are involved in a process of self-discovery that, in his experience, brings a special energy and vitality to the sessions.
 The artist discussed this phenomenon as he has observed it in several of his favorite models spanning the years 1965 to the present.
 Also described were differences between their attitudes and degree of comfort in the studio situation.
 He spoke candidly about the models, how their individual personalities were reflected in their poses and studio behavior, and his different relationships to them.

-Biographical/Historical Note: Samuel R. Clayberger (1926- ) is a painter of Los Angeles, Calif.
+Biographical/Historical Note: Samuel R. Clayberger (1926- ) is a painter of Los Angeles, California.
 A graduate of Chouinard Art Institute, Clayberger taught life drawing for many years at Otis Art Institute.